 She has stories and essays in Newsweek, CALYX Journal, Paper Darts, Gawker, Midwestern Gothic, Big Truths, Bartleby Snopes, and Whiskeypaper, among others (check out her full list of publications here).
 She’s also written a sociology of gender textbook, QUESTIONING GENDER: A SOCIOLOGICAL EXPLORATION, currently in its fifth edition.

 She enjoys digging in her garden, cooking what comes out of her garden, and generally enjoying small town life.
 She currently lives in a 170-year-old house in scenic Madison, Indiana, with her husband, daughter, and two rather peculiar cats.
-You can keep up with her latest classes and projects and read her musings on a variety of subjects at her Substack, You Think Too Much, or find her on Twitter (@RobynRyle).
+You can keep up with her latest classes and projects and read her musings on a variety of subjects at her Substack, You Think Too Much, or find her on Instagram (@robynrryle) or Twitter (@RobynRyle).